 Jobs Abroad Bulletin features a range of different jobs including everything from cleaning jobs, hospitality workers, language mentors or working in animal sanctuaries.
 So if you’re stuck in a bind and you’re wondering how to make money while traveling, then that’s a pretty good place to start if you want to find a job quickly.

 To find out more about the possibilities that are open to you when you’ve run out of money abroad, check out my blog: ‘12 Awesome backpacker Jobs You’ll Actually Love’.

 Jobs for TEFL Teachers

-If you are wondering how to make money while travelling as a teacher, then you’ll first need a TEFL qualification.
+If you are wondering how to make money while traveling as a teacher, then you’ll first need a TEFL qualification.
 Of course, sometimes it is possible to find teaching jobs without one, but many reputable schools require some sort of TEFL qualification.
-A common question I often get is ‘how easy is it for a person of colour to find teaching jobs?’.
+A common question I often get is ‘how easy is it for a person of color to find teaching jobs?’.
 Well, I’ve answered that question in my blog ‘Best Overseas Jobs For Black TEFL teachers’, and ‘Black Teachers In China: A Definitive Guide’.

 You can also find TEFL teaching jobs on the following websites:

 If you’re backpacking across Europe, then one website you can find jobs is Lingo Bongo.